-In 2006, we entered into an amended and restated investment advisory and management agreement with the Adviser (the "Advisory Agreement").
+In 2006, we entered into an amended and restated investment advisory and management agreement with the Advisor (the "Advisory Agreement").
 In accordance with the Advisory Agreement, we pay the Adviser fees as compensation for its services, consisting of a base management fee and an incentive fee.
 Mr. Gladstone, our chairman and chief executive officer, controls the Adviser.
 On July 15, 2014, our Board of Directors, including a majority of the directors who are not parties to the agreement or interested person of any such party, approved the annual renewal of the Advisory Agreement with the Adviser through August 31, 2015.
-The Board of Directors considered the following factors as the basis for its decision to renew the Advisory Agreement: (1) the nature, extent and quality of services provided by the Adviser to our shareholders; (2) the investment performance of the Company and the Adviser, (3) the costs of the services to be provided and profits to be realized by the Adviser and its affiliates from the relationship with the Company, (4) the extent to which economies of scale will be realized as the Company and the fee level under the Advisory Agreement corporation and Gladstone Land Corporation) grow and whether the fee level under the Advisory Agreement reflects the economies of scale for the Company is investors, (5) the fee structure of the advisory and administrative agreements of comparable funds, and (6) indirect profits to the Advisor reated through the Company and (7) in light of the foregoing considerations, the overall fairness of the advisory fee paid under the Advisory Agreement.
+The Board of Directors considered the following factors as the basis for its decision to renew the Advisory Agreement: (1) the nature, extent and quality of services provided by the Adviser to our shareholders; (2) the investment performance of the Company and the Adviser, (3) the costs of the services to be provided and profits to be realized by the Adviser and its affiliates from the relationship with the Company, (4) the extent to which economies of scale will be realized as the Company and the Company's affiliates that are managed by the same Adviser (Gladstone Commercial Corporation, Gladstone Investment Corporation and Gladstone Land Corporation) grow and whether the fee level under the Advisory Agreement reflects the economies of scale for the Company's investors, (5) the fee structure of the advisory and administrative agreements of comparable funds, and (6) indirect profits to the Adviser created through the Company and (7) in light of the foregoing considerations, the overall fairness of the advisory fee paid under the Advisory Agreement.